Iron486/Clean_messy_room_classification/README.md

 # Clean vs messy room classification with deep learning techniques

-**The aim of this problem was the correct classification of messy rooms from clean rooms**.
+**The aim of this project was the correct classification of messy rooms from clean rooms**.

 There were given the train and validation datasets both containing separate images of messy and clean rooms, and the test dataset without labels.
 I fetched the data from here https://www.kaggle.com/datasets/cdawn1/messy-vs-clean-room .

-I tried some machine learning algorithms (such as RandomForestClassifier, SVMa and logistic regression), but obtaining very bad results on validation dataset (less than 80 % accuracy and 60 % recall) and overfitting.

 In this repository there are 5 notebooks:
 - [ANN_training.ipynb](https://github.com/Iron486/Clean_messy_room_classification/blob/main/ANN_training.ipynb) that I used to fit an **Artificial Neural Network** to the train dataset and predict on the validation dataset.